tn5993/minio-boshrelease/README.md

 ## Deploy

+### Standalone Minio deployment

 Set the deployment manifest by providing the name of your manifest, for example:

 ``` shell
 bosh deployment manifest/manifest-fs.yml